regenwatchdog/regenwatchdog.github.io/approved/rehousing.md

 ---
 layout: default
 category: approved
-title: Re-housing offers
+title: Re-housing existing residents
 ---
 <center><h1>Re-housing existing residents</h1></center><br>
 The Mayor's <a href="https://www.london.gov.uk/sites/default/files/better-homes-for-local-people-the-mayors-good-practice-guide-to-estate-regeneration.pdf">Estate Regeneration Policy</a> says that schemes must provide <i>"full rights to return or remain for social tenants, and a fair deal for leaseholders and freeholders."</i> But the Mayor continues to turn a blind eye to regeneration schemes where re-housing offers leave residents worse off.

 ## Tenants
-Tenants are generally always offered a right to return to new homes being built on their estates, but in practice most prefer to move away to council homes elsewhere for a number of reasons:
+Tenants are generally always offered a right to return to new homes being built on their estates, but in practice most prefer to move away to existing council homes elsewhere for a number of reasons:

 <div class="row">
   <div class="col-4">